 Business owners considering a sale should:

-- Review their financials and adjust as needed to prepare for GAAP reporting ahead of the sale.
-This can either be done by internal resources, or you can engage with a third party to help with this process.
+1. Review their financials and make any necessary adjustments to prepare for GAAP reporting ahead of the sale.
+Internal resources can either handle this, or you can engage a third party to assist with this process.

-- Start involving others in the business so that they are prepared to step in and manage day to day operations and sales so owners can spend time necessary on the sale process.
+3. Start involving others in the business so they are prepared to step in and manage day-to-day operations and sales, allowing owners to spend the time necessary on the sales process.